akinreposition/sui-generis/CONTRIBUTING.md

 After changes have been made do:

 ```
-git pull origin develop
+git pull origin development
 ```

-Consistently pull from the develop branch to avoid not getting your pull request merged and to avoid conflicts.
+Consistently pull from the development branch to avoid not getting your pull request merged and to avoid conflicts.
 This way you can resolve conflicts from your local computer even before pushing always check what branch you are on when making changes

 - Make your changes, add your changes